Treatments for Cardiovascular Conditions Include Medications and Surgery

 - Transplantation, if all other treatments fail and the patient is facing a significantly shortened life expectancy (provided all other transplant candidate requirements are met)

 At Tampa General Hospital, we provide specialized treatment for all cardiovascular conditions, from coronary artery disease and atherosclerosis to heart attack and stroke.
-Our cardiovascular center is equipped with eight cardiac operating rooms, a hybrid heart valve operating room, seven interventional radiology suites, six cardiac catheterization labs, and all the state-of-the-art tools necessary to provide comprehensive treatment for cardiovascular conditions.
-Additionally, we have been named one America's Best Hospitals for Cardiology & Heart Surgery by U.S. News & World Report.
+Our heart and vascular institute is equipped with eight cardiac operating rooms, a hybrid heart valve operating room, seven interventional radiology suites, six cardiac catheterization labs, and all the state-of-the-art tools necessary to provide comprehensive treatment for cardiovascular conditions.